pau1h/ombiRequestBot/README.md

   "token": "Your discord bot token",
   "prefix": ".",
-  "tmdbApiKey": "Your api key from https://www.themoviedb.org/ , used to fetch movies", "ombiApiKey": "Your Ombi Api key, which can be found in ", "ombiUrl": "Your ombi URL, in this format, http://192.168.1.219:5000" }
+  "tmdbApiKey": "Your api key from https://www.themoviedb.org/ , used to fetch movies", "ombiApiKey": "Your Ombi Api key",
+  "ombiUrl": "Your ombi URL, in this format, http://192.168.1.219:5000" }
 ```